Apple ID security overview

 In addition, Apple employs a variety of policies and procedures designed to protect user accounts.
 These include limiting the number of retries for sign-in and password reset attempts, active fraud monitoring to help identify attacks as they occur, and regular policy reviews that allow Apple to adapt to any new information that could affect user security.

-To help users further secure their accounts, Apple offers two-factor authentication—an extra layer of security for Apple IDs.
+To help users further secure their accounts, by default Apple uses two-factor authentication—an extra layer of security for Apple IDs.
 It’s designed to ensure that only the account’s owner can access the account, even if someone else knows the password.
 With two-factor authentication, a user’s account can be accessed on only trusted devices, such as the user’s iPhone, iPad, iPod touch, or Mac, or on other devices after completing a verification from one of these trusted devices or a trusted phone number.
 To sign in for the first time on any new device, two pieces of information are required—the Apple ID password and a six-digit verification code that’s displayed on the user’s trusted devices or sent to a trusted phone number.
 By entering the code, the user confirms that they trust the new device and that it’s safe to sign in.
 Because a password alone is no longer enough to access a user’s account, two-factor authentication improves the security of the user’s Apple ID and all the personal information they store with Apple.
 It’s integrated directly into iOS, iPadOS, macOS, tvOS, watchOS, and the authentication systems used by Apple websites.

 When a user signs in to an Apple website using a web browser, a second factor request is sent to all trusted devices associated with the user’s iCloud account, requesting approval of the web session.
 If the user is signing in to an Apple website from a browser on a trusted device, they see the verification code displayed locally on the device they’re using.
 When the user enters the code on that device, the web session is approved.